 It is important to replace water every day.
 We lose water through sweating, digestion and yes, breathing.
 As such we lose about 3 litres a day; we even lose water just by sitting on an international flight (about 1.5 litres).
 We can go quite a few days without food, but only about 3 days without water (even then we may suffer some health impacts if we wait 3 days to take a drink).

 We need to ensure we have a constant fresh supply as water.
 Lack of water is the #1 trigger of daytime fatigue.
 A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or on a printed page.
 Drinking water also supports efforts to lose weight.

-How much are you drinking each day?
-Do you prefer bottled or tap water?
+- How much water are you drinking each day?

 Dennis, E. A., Dengo, A. L., Comber, D. L., Flack, K. D., Savla, J., Davy, K. P., & Davy, B. M. (2010).
 Water consumption increases weight loss during a hypocaloric diet intervention in middle‐aged and older adults.
 Obesity, 18(2), 300-307.

 Dupont, D., & Krupnick, A. (2010).
 Differences in water consumption choices in Canada: the role of socio-demographics, experiences, and perceptions of health risks.
 Journal of water and health, 8(4), 671-686.